wilsonmar/azure-quickly/README.md

 All code, comments, and documentation here are written in U.S. English so we can share our learnings with developers around the world.

-Most scripts in the rep are <strong>Bash shell scripts that run natively on MacOS and Linux</strong>.
+Most scripts in this repo are <strong>Bash shell scripts that run natively on MacOS and Linux</strong>.

 Script code can run on Windowsw Git Bash Shell.
 PowerShell scripts are used in cases where that's the only solution.

-To handle more complexity, Python or Go programs may be called <a target="_blank" href="https://medium.com/capital-one-tech/bashing-the-bash-replacing-shell-scripts-with-python-d8d201bc0989">when appropriate</a> to take advantage of their capabilities.
+To handle more complexity, programs coded in <a target="_blank" href="https://wilsonmar.github.io/python/">Python</a> or <a target="_blank" href="https://wilsonmar.github.io/golang">Go</a> language may be called <a target="_blank" href="https://medium.com/capital-one-tech/bashing-the-bash-replacing-shell-scripts-with-python-d8d201bc0989">when appropriate</a> to take advantage of their capabilities.

-There is a risk that CLI functions may not work when its underlying <a target="_blank" href="https://docs.microsoft.com/en-us/rest/api/azure/">REST API</a> does work.
+There is a risk that CLI functions may not work when its underlying <a target="_blank" href="https://docs.microsoft.com/en-us/rest/api/azure/">Azure REST API</a> does work.
 So Postman files are included when appropriate.

 ## Vision